-(vi) PA 4 The tourism sector plays an important role in the economy of the Enhancing programme area, significantly contributing to employment and added the role of e and value.
-Tourism also has great potential for further economic and social culture and development of the programme area.
-The Covid-19 crisis has negatively sustainable affected tourism, culture, and related sectors, which have suffered tourism in significant losses, especially micro and small enterprises.
-In the post-Covid economic culture 19 period, it is important to develop a more resilient and sustainable developme tourism sector that will preserve the identity of the programme area and its nt, social shared resources, natural and cultural heritage that is currently challenged inclusion by insufficient conservation and sustainable valorisation. and social innovation Cross-border valorisation of shared heritage can support job creation and activate cultural and creative industries as drivers of innovation, especially in the field of social innovation.
-The following needs were highlighted in the programme area: • Creating a joint offer of tourism products and services and new destination management tools; • Transformation of the tourist offer, i.e. creation of a smart destination with a greater focus on lesser-known destinations and various forms of tourism (cultural/rural/continental, active, health); • Improving the offer of cultural heritage through elements of additional promotion and creative/innovative offer (e.g. through digitization) with cross-border elements; • Introduction of smart solutions and social innovations to strengthen the resilience of tourism and revitalize local communities.
+Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection of natural and cultural heritage and the diversity of tourism needs and the use of new technologies in tourism development planning.
+Justification for the selection of SO 4.6.
+The tourism sector plays an important role in the economy of the programme area, significantly contributing to employment and added value.
+Tourism also has great potential for further economic and social development of the programme area.
+The Covid-19 crisis has negatively affected tourism, culture, and related sectors, which have suffered significant losses, especially micro and small enterprises.
+In the post-Covid 19 period, it is important to develop a more resilient and sustainable tourism sector that will preserve the identity of the programme area and its shared resources, natural and cultural heritage that is currently challenged by insufficient conservation and sustainable valorisation.
+Cross-border valorisation of shared heritage can support job creation and activate cultural and creative industries as drivers of innovation, especially in the field of social innovation.
 There will be no direct support to businesses.
-Form of supports grants Form of support: grants The nature of the operations and the relatively small scale does not allow the efficient deployment of financial instruments.
+Form of support: grants The nature of the operations and the relatively small scale does not allow the efficient deployment of financial instruments.
 The supported operations will not generate income, therefore, using financial instruments is not optimal because the beneficiaries will not have the resources to pay back the support.
-Therefore, grants are the most feasible way of support. back the support.
-Therefore, grants are the most reasible way of support.
+Therefore, grants are the most feasible way of support.